 Layered on top of that are the wounds passed through families, the intergenerational trauma of parents who never learned to feel safe in their own authenticity, who carried their unworthiness into their parenting, who taught us through their silence, their shame, or their absence that certain emotions were too much, that our needs were a burden, that our voice was dangerous.

 The mother wound.
 The father wound.
 The absence of emotional attunement.
 Together they form the foundation of this collective wound of unworthiness.
 A wound that whispers be good, be quiet, be strong, be small, be pleasing, be right, just donโt be you.
-I write more about this in my free e-book Unshame Yourself which you can download for free.ย
+I write more about this in my e-book Unshame Yourself.ย

 This is the soil from which polarization grows.
 A society built on emotional suppression will always produce people at war with themselves, and therefore with each other.
 When authenticity is unsafe, we choose identity instead.
 When feeling is forbidden, we turn to ideology.
 And when connection has been replaced by control, we forget that our shared humanity was the point all along.